zeenden52u/wormhole/whitepapers/0003_token_bridge.md

 EmitterChainID uint16
 // Emitter address.
 Left-zero-padded if shorter than 32 bytes EmitterAddress [32]uint8
+// Sequence number of the message.
+Automatically set and Sequence uint64
 // Digest of the payload   (env::keccak256(env::keccak256(data right after signatures))) Digest [32]uint8
 ```